vpnagraj/gitatat/README.md

 # gitatat
-python package that is a convenience wrapper for a common git workflow
+python package that is a convenience wrapper for git